AndoniBonilla/Shadow-of-Valor/README.md

  ├── FightingGame Project:

- │   ├── GameApp.java             # Main game loop
+ │   ├── AbilityManager.java         # Special abilities logic and cooldowns

  │   ├── Character.java              # Character logic and attributes

- │   ├── CharacterRoster.java      # Character selection
+ │   ├── CharacterRoster.java        # Character stats such as health, special ability cooldowns

  │   ├── CharacterSelectScreen.java  # UI for character selection

- │   ├── FightArenaFrame.java     # Game window container

- │   ├── FightArenaPanel.java     # Renders characters, health bars, and round updates
+ │   ├── FightingGameApp.java        # Main file that is used to show the logo screen, character select screen, and move screen to users

- │   ├── RoundManager.java        # Handles rounds and win conditions
+ │   ├── GameApp.java                # Keyboard input and tracking

- │   ├── Projectile.java          # Projectile behavior and hit detection
+ │   ├── Projectile.java             # Projectile creation and properites of a projectile

- │   ├── ProjectileManager.java   # Manages active projectiles and collisions
+ │   ├── ProjectileManager.java      # Manages active projectiles and the removal of these projectiles

- │   ├── AbilityManager.java      # Special abilities logic and cooldowns

-If you do use this, I hope you enjoy and if you make it better, send me a copy (:
+ │   ├── RoundManager.java            # Makes sure that there are only 2 players at one time